-Recently, Efstratiadis (2007) developed a multiobjective version of the above scheme, suitable for challenging calibration problems, where multiple responses are to fit on multiple criteria (Efstratiadis and Koutsoyiannis, 2007).
+Recently, Efstratiadis (2008) developed a multiobjective version of the above scheme, suitable for challenging calibration problems, where multiple responses are to fit on multiple criteria (Efstratiadis and Koutsoyiannis, 2008).
 The multiobjective evolutionary annealing-simplex is also embedded in the software, although its full description is out of the scope of this study.
+The source code of both the single- and multiobjective optimization algorithms is available on-line at www.itia.ntua.gr/en/docinfo/838/.

 The algorithm embodies two phases; in the evaluation phase a fitness measure is assigned to all population members, whereas in the evolution phase new individuals are generated on the basis of their fitness values.
-The fitness measure aggregates various terms, to guide the search towards non-dominated solutions, to provide well-distributed populations and to penalize non-dominated parameter sets with extreme performance (i.e. too good against some criteria, but too bad against some other).
+The fitness measure aggregates various terms, to guide the search towards non-dominated solutions, to provide well-distributed populations and to penalize non-dominated parameter sets with extreme performance (i.e., too good against some criteria, but too bad against some other).
 Thus, the most promising part of the Pareto front is approximated, in an attempt to surround a best-compromise solution.